uyjulian/falcom-dumps/index.md

 They are in the smallest uncompressed format, in order to get more gains when inside a solid 7-zip archive.

 ### How do I get the high resolution face textures for Sen3, Sen4, and Hajimari?
 (!!!: High resolution face textures are not included in the current dump.
-We're planning to fix this.)
+This will be fixed in the future.)
 For high resolution face textures, please use the file `fc_chrXXXfYY_conv` instead of `chrXXX_YY_conv`.

 ### How do I apply animations to models in Blender?
 (!!!: Animations in the dump may be broken, even after using these steps.
-We're planning to fix this.)
+This will be fixed in the future.)

 To apply animations:
 1. Import both model and animation with "Bone Dir" set to "Blender" (otherwise it may look wrong)